In this chapter of the PHP tutorial, we continue description of the OOP in the PHP language.

 ?>

-In the above PHP script, we have a static println() method.
+println() method.
 It prints a string and starts a new line.
 This example is inspired by the Java language.
+Sys::println("PHP");We do not need an object to call println() method.
+We call

-We do not need an object to call println() method.
-We call staticmethods by specifying the class name, followed by double colon operator and the method name.
+methods by specifying the class name, followed by double colon operator and the method name. $ php static1.phpThis is the output of the script.

 PHP